JAMag/portfolio/about.md

 I am a career switcher.
-So I bring passion, and the humility required of one who decides to switch roads mid-journey.
+So I bring passion and the humility required of one who decides to switch roads mid-journey.
 I have excellent communication skills and an easy-going nature that helps me enjoy both independent and collaborative work.
 I am still learning and expect to learn new things every day.